sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 ### Notes before we begin

 1. These are my own personal ideas.
 When I say "ideal", I mean "ideal, in my own opinion".
 2. I change my own ideas often.
 I'm playing here, but I don't want to offend anybody with this exercise.
-So if you find something that doesn't resonate with you, feel free to let me know, but assume I hate you or anything.
+So if you find something that doesn't resonate with you, feel free to let me know, but don't assume I hate you or anything.
 3. This is an exercise that lends itself to countless interpretations, yielding dramatically different results even across people from a similar background.
 I'd love to read your version of an idealised system design for a government.
 So why don't you try this?
 Even better, you could do it before reading the rest of this post, leading to comparing ideas after you're done.

 ## Exercise